 The first indication of activity at Site 4 is trenching identified on a historical aerial photograph from 1961.
 The trenches were filled with trash, wet garbage, and soil.
 The IAS (NEESA, 1981) indicated that around 1970, sanitary landfill operations began at Site 4 in the marshes of Blows Creek.
 Disposal included primarily trash and wet garbage.
 Sanitary landfill operations continued until 1976, at which time trash and garbage were hauled to an offsite facility and inert construction material was then disposed of at the landfill.
 The RFA indicates that refuse disposal continued until 1981.
 The wastes managed were primarily trash, wet garbage, construction material, and outdated civil defense stores.
-Although the RFA indicated that some solvents, acids, bases, and PCBs were disposed of at Site 4, it is assumed that these materials were disposed of at Site 4 were estimated at 56,000 cubic yards.
+Although the RFA indicated that some solvents, acids, bases, and PCBs were disposed of at Site 4, it is assumed that these materials were disposed of prior to 1976 because the IAS states that only inert material was disposed of after that date.
+Wastes disposed of at Site 4 were estimated at 56,000 cubic yards.
 Sample results from the RI do not indicate the presence of chlorinated solvents or hazardous materials in soil or groundwater at Site 4.
 Based on the findings of the RI and historic disposal dates, Site 4 does not require closure as a hazardous waste landfill.